-- Nahm at COMO Metropolitan Bangkok, the renowned Thai cuisine restaurant with a Michelin star in 2019 for the second successive year.
-Currently under renovation, will be back on September 21st, 2019.
+- Nahm at COMO Metropolitan Bangkok, the renowned Thai cuisine restaurant with a Michelin star in 2020 for the third successive year.

 - Sra Bua by Kiin Kiin at Siam Kempinski Hotel Bangkok, the renowned contemporary Thai restaurant, awarded with a One-Star Michelin.

 - Biscotti at Anantara Siam Bangkok, a Michelin guide Italian restaurant and a popular trattoria that has been serving leading modern Italian cuisine for almost two decades.

 - Zuma at The St. Regis Bangkok, an authentic Japanese cuisine restaurant with dishes served to the table continuously from the kitchen, the grill, or the sushi bar.

 - Summer Palace at InterContinental Bangkok, a long-run Bangkok favorite for Cantonese specialties.

 - Elements at The Okura Prestige Bangkok, a One Michelin Star restaurant, serving French cuisine blended with textures, and flavors, and colors with a Japanese character.